mpv-player/mpv/DOCS/man/en/options.rst

     ENCA detect the codepage automatically.
 If unsure, enter anything (if the language is invalid, mpv will complain and list valid languages).
     Fallback codepage specifies the codepage to use if autodetection fails.
+    If no fallback is specified, the subtitle will be interpreted as UTF-8, but with "Latin 1" as fallback for bytes that are not valid UTF-8 sequences.

     .. admonition:: Examples